Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The same people have been in Washington for decades, and they’re not leaving.

-Federal term limits would have to be voted on by the very people they would remove.
-Here’s the path that actually exists.
+A federal term-limits law would have to be passed by the same people it would throw out.
+Here’s the path that actually works.

 The honest situation